Exploring the limits of Concurrency in ML Training on Google TPUs: Scalability Techniques

 \subsection{Input pipeline optimizations}

-One of the challenges of scaling the ResNet-50 model is a load-imbalance in the host input pipeline.
-With the massive scale of a multipod, some host input pipelines have high overheads of decompressing large JPEG images.
+One of the challenges of scaling the ResNet-50 model is load-imbalance in the host input pipeline.
+With the massive scale of a Multipod, some host input pipelines have high overheads of decompressing large JPEG images.
 Our solution is to store uncompressed images in the host memory so that the host input pipelines execute only i) random crop, ii) random flip and iii) image normalization with a constant mean and variance as specified in the MLPerf reference.
 This significantly increases the throughput of the host input pipeline allowing it to create a large prefetch buffer.
-So, when the host pipeline preprocesses a large input image it can feed TPUs with images in the prefetch buffer, thus, eliminating the input pipeline load-imbalance on the multipod system.
+So, when the host pipeline preprocesses a large input image it can feed TPUs with images in the prefetch buffer, thus, eliminating the input pipeline load-imbalance on the Multipod system.
+This optimization increases the training throughput of ResNet-50 by 35\% on a Multipod.
+With uncompressed images, although the need for memory capacity increases, the available memory capacity in the system is sufficient.
+The Multipod has about a thousand CPU host servers and the input is sharded across all these.
+Using uncompressed images does not incur extra memory throughput overhead, since decompressing images in host memory results in more memory transfers.

 For BERT, one of the key techniques to improve convergence is to guarantee randomness and coverage in data shuffling.
 We find two things very helpful for BERT, using the tf.data.shuffle function before the tf.data.repeat function at file level, and increasing the shuffle buffer size at sequence level.
 At file level, proper data shuffling is especially important as the system scale increases, where every host has fewer data files to work with.
 For example, the 500 files in the BERT reference model will result in a medium-scale system with 128 hosts having only about 4 files per host.
 Executing a tf.data.repeat before tf.data.shuffle gives better randomness and coverage of the whole dataset, where the former guarantees the stochasticity, and the latter guarantees the model catches all information available in the dataset.
 At sequence level, shuffling with small buffer size incurs large run-to-run convergence difference, which originates from the difference of biased training batch at each training iteration, leading to very different convergence trajectories of different runs.
 With larger buffer sizes, every training batch of different runs can be more uniformly sampled from the whole dataset, which therefore reduces run-to-run difference.